 Respondent Feedback Response Section 5 of Annex 3 refers to reclaimed water, water recycling and effluent reuse.
 Natural England understands these to be the same thing, and we suggest that a consistent naming approach should be adopted to avoid confusion.
 Water Recycling seems to be the most appropriate and most accepted by customers.
 Natural England Next steps As mentioned above, in preparation of the best value plan, we expect more detail to be provided on the supply options, justification, and environmental assessments.
 Considering the water companies within the south east will be consulting on their WRMP24s this year, it will be important to ensure the regional plan is environmentally compliant before it is used for the WRMP process.
 Natural England expects that issues raised above will be addressed soon by WRSE and additional information will be provided.
 Please take Natural England's capacity to provide advice into consideration within the timelines for developing the best value plan.
 We look forward to continuing to work with WRSE on the best value plan.
 We have included option fact files (Annex 13) in the WRMP24 Natural England Natural England sees the following as the key interactions between Regional Water Resource Planning (including setting a long-term environmental destination) and nature conservation legislation/policy: As the Environment Agency's National Framework for Water acknowledges, the process of Regional Water Resource Planning must comply with Habitats Regulations Assessment (HRA) legislation.
 As such, the water companies forming Regional Groups (jointly and severally the 'competent authority' for the purposes of HRA) must: Carry out an HRA of the implications for European site(s) of each individual water transfer project as this comes forward during the RAPID process; Carry out an HRA of the implications for European site(s) of each regional plan (including any planned water transfers integrated into such plans).
-HRA is a two-stage process that considers: (i) the likely significant feftets (LSE) of plans or projects (either alone or in combination with other plans or project) for European site(s).
-Plans or projects (either alone or in combination with other plans or project) for European site(s).
-Plans or projects must be permitted unless AEOI can be ruled out with certainty (beyond reasonable scientific doubt) - unless there are imperative reasons of overriding public interest (IROPI) and the legal tests in HRA legislation for an IROPI derogation are satisfied.
-When developing Regional Plans and deciding on water transfers, the water companies forming Regulations.
-The Wildlife and Countryside Act (1981) contains a general duty on authorities (including statutory undertakers) in respect of the conservation objectives of Marine Conservation Zones (MCZs).
-The Marine and Coastal Access Act (2009) contains a general duty on public authorities (including statutory undertakers) in cespect of the conservation objectives of Marine Conservation Zones (MCZs).
-The Marine and Coastal Access Act (2009) contains a general duty on public aut Our dWRMP24 included an HRA in Annex 20.
+HRA is a two-stage process that considers: (i) the likely significant effects (LSE) of plans or projects (either alone or in combination with other plans or projects) for European site(s); and (ii) if LSE cannot be excluded, any adverse effects from the plan or project (either alone or in combination with other plans or projects (either alone or in combination with other plans or projects (form the plan or project (either alone or in combination with other plans or projects) on the integrity (AEOI) of European site(s).
+Plans or projects may not be permitted unless AEOI can be ruled out with certainty (beyond reasonable scientific doubt) - unless there are imperative reasons of overriding public interest (IROPI) and the legal tests in HRA legislation for an IROPI derogation are satisfied.
+When developing Regional Plans and deciding on water transfers, the water companies forming Regional Groups (jointly and severally the 'competent authority' for the purposes of the Habitats Regulations) should also consider their wider duties under Regulations 9(1) and 9(3) of the Habitats Regulations.
+The Wildlife and Countryside Act (1981) contains a general duty on authorities (including statutory undertakers) to fra Our dWRMP24 included an HRA in Annex 20.